ponderingfish/ponderingfish.github.io/_posts/2015-02-06-clutter-declutter-your-life.md

 ---
 There are days when I can find my car keys and office ID when I need them and there are days when they refuse to be found.
 Intense statistical analysis has proved without doubt, that they prefer not to be found.
 Why I ask.
 Do I ill-treat them?
 Have I disrespected them?
 Why aren't they where I want them to be?
 In the midst of all of this metaphysical analysis of the missing-key-conundrum, the answer was staring me in the face -- I am simply dis-organized and yes, my house is cluttered.

 Clutter is a term I've grown to despise.
-When I hear the word "clutter", I immediately come up with the following responses:-
+When I hear the word "clutter", my general response is somewhere along the lines of,
-* My table is not cluttered -- ask me for anything and I'll tell you where it is.
++ My table is not cluttered -- ask me for anything and I'll tell you where it is.
-* What????
-Clutter?
-You know what?
-I think you're just hyper-intra-ultra-clean!
-You need to see a shrink -- you're OCD man!
++ What??
+I think you need to see a shrink -- you have OCD.
+My table is how it should be.
-* Whatever .. (dramatic roll of the eyes follows).
++ Whatever .. (dramatic roll of the eyes follows).

 It is not all difficult and here is how I am going to do it in my life.